dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 * 1 - The user clicked through to see more information on this hotel.
 * 2 - The user purchased\booked a room at this hotel.

-Expedia's dataset includes both **Click_Bool** and **Booking_Bool** columns that indicate whether the user has clicked or purchased/booked a hotel.
+Expedia's dataset includes both **Click_Bool** and **Booking_Bool** columns that indicate whether the user has clicked or purchased\booked a hotel.
 Applying the above guidelines to these columns, we create a new **Label** column that contains values {0, 1, 2} for each hotel search result which maps to the relevance gains {0, 1, 5}.
+You can find more information on how the relevance gains are used when we train the model later in this sample.

 The code for labeling the data is similar to the following: